Aim of this guidance

 ‘Self-disclosure’ in this context means individuals providing an employer with details about their criminal record.
 This is in contrast to official disclosure, which means carrying out criminal record checks using the appropriate government agency – in England & Wales, the Disclosure and Barring Service (DBS).

-Asking applicants to self-disclose a criminal record has become part of the standard recruitment.
 Whether a tick box on the application form or part of pre-employment checks, asking has become the norm, often without employers questioning why they ask, or whether the information is relevant to the role.
-Employers carrying out regulated activity are legally obligated to carry out an enhanced DBS check as part of the recruitment process, but many also ask for written self-disclosure prior to interview.
+Employers carrying out regulated activity are legally obliged to carry out an enhanced DBS check as part of the recruitment process, but many also ask for written self-disclosure prior to interview.

-New legislation throws this practice into question.
-Employers have always needed to demonstrate that asking about criminal records is both necessary and proportionate.
-However, the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 have prompted a review of data collection practices.
-Employers, as (data) controllers, are accountable for ensuring they comply with data protection law.
-The Information Commissioner’s Office (ICO) is likely to advise on how to comply before moving to enforcement action, but recruiters should be aware that the penalties for failure to comply can include an enforcement notice, or a fine of up to €20 million, or 4% of annual revenue for breaches related to the basic principles or lawfulness of processing.
+Employers are accountable for ensuring they comply with data protection law – The General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
+The penalties for failure to comply can include an enforcement notice, or a fine of up to €20 million, or 4% of annual revenue for breaches related to the basic principles or lawfulness of processing.

 It is hard to envisage a case where asking all applicants to self-disclose any criminal record is both necessary and proportionate (although if you do this and can explain why, please let us know).
-Doing so could therefore be considered excessive data collection and is likely to be unfair.
-Not all criminal records will be relevant to every role.
-Furthermore, most applicants will not be successful, and employers will then be responsible for managing a large amount of sensitive data.
+Doing so could be considered excessive data collection.
+Most applicants will not be successful, and employers will then be responsible for managing a large amount of sensitive data.
 The management of criminal records data has its own compliance considerations and employers should be clear about their responsibilities for managing the data they hold.

 Unlock encourages employers to follow ten principles of fair recruitment, including banning the box from application forms.
 If it is necessary to ask about criminal records at all, we suggest asking only the preferred candidate/s, or simply carrying out a DBS check (at the appropriate level) ahead of a formal offer of employment.
 Employers should hold an open discussion with the candidate about any relevant criminal records, before a final decision is made.
 Whatever approach employers take, the purpose of asking for self-disclosure must be made clear from the start.